-How can we stay positive in these times – a few ideas
+How can we stay positive in these times during the COVID-19 – a few ideas.

 Let’s face it, the first half of 2020 hasn’t exactly been a blast: while “quarantine”, “death rate”, and “lockdown” might just be the most frequently used words this year; sadness, frustration and devastation fill people’s hearts all over the world.